 - provide leadership opportunities to identify talented employees

 Established Employee Resource Groups

-Eployee group names are, often, acronyms that incorporate LGBT equality and often incorporate the business name.
-Group names should strive to include all LGBT workers, rather than limiting to lesbian and gay employees.
+Eployee group names are, often, acronyms that incorporate LGBTQ equality and often incorporate the business name.
+Group names should strive to include all LGBTQ workers, rather than limiting to lesbian and gay employees.

 - EQUAL / Equal